Eating and drinking in Scotland

 Drinking

-As in the rest of Britain, Scottish pubs, which originated as travellers’ hostelries and coaching inns, are the main social focal points of any community.
+As in the rest of Britain, Scottish pubs, which originated as travelers’ hostelries and coaching inns, are the main social focal points of any community.
 Pubs in Scotland vary hugely, from old-fashioned inns with open fires and a convivial atmosphere, to raucous theme pubs with loud music and satellite TV.
 Out in the islands, pubs are few and far between, with most drinking taking place in the local hotel bar.
 In Edinburgh and Glasgow you’ll find traditional pubs supplemented by upbeat, trendy café-bars.

-Scotland produces a prodigious amount of mineral water, much of which is exported – tap water is chill, clean and perfectly palatable in most parts of the country, including the areas of the Highlands and Islands where it’s tinged the colour of weak tea by peat in the ground.
-Locally produced Irn-Bru, a fizzy orange, sickly sweet concoction, has been known to outsell Coke and Pepsi in Scotland.
+Scotland produces a prodigious amount of mineral water, much of which is exported – tap water is chill, clean and perfectly palatable in most parts of the country, including the areas of the Highlands and Islands where it’s tinged the color of weak tea by peat in the ground.
+Locally produced Irn-Bru, a fizzy orange sickly sweet concoction, has been known to outsell Coke and Pepsi in Scotland.